Corkscrew Swamp Sanctuary

+One of the Lettuce Lakes in the Corkscrew Swamp Sanctuary.

 Corkscrew Swamp Sanctuary is a National Audubon Society sanctuary located in southwest Florida, north of Naples, Florida and east of Bonita Springs, in the United States.
 The sanctuary was established to protect one of the largest remaining stands of bald cypress (Taxodium distichum) and pond cypress (T. ascendens) in North America from extensive logging that was ongoing throughout the 1940s and 1950s.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 History

 The Corkscrew Cypress Rookery Association was formed in 1954 to protect the area.
 The National Audubon Society accepted responsibility for management and started constructing the first boardwalk through the swamp in 1955.
 In all, nearly 45 km2 of wetland was purchased or donated, most of it from or by the owners, Lee Tidewater Cypress Center Co. and Collier Enterprises.
 Some of the funding that went to preserving the wetland was donated by Theodore Miller Edison, youngest son of the inventor Thomas Edison.

-In 2018, researchers at the Sanctuary determined that beginning around the year 2000, the amount of groundwater in the park began to diminish.
+Researchers at the Sanctuary found in 2018 that groundwater levels in the park had started declining around the year 2000.
 Records have been kept of water levels beginning in 1957, and analysis determined that previous changes in the landscape - such as the building of Immokalee Road, the use of canals to drain land for real estate development, the increase in agriculture in the area, the installation of electrical and telephone lines, or the paving over of neighboring wetlands - had not altered the water levels, which are measured at Lettuce Lake, the park's deepest standing water.
 But since 2000 or 2001, despite the same amount of annual rainfall during the wet season, during the dry season the water now drains away quickly instead of slowly receding as it had done in the past.
 The cause of the change is unknown - there was no major topographical change at the time - but the cause and the effects of the drier dry season for the Sanctuary and surrounding Collier County are under investigation.